ascorbic-acid/frappe_chrome_dev_utils/README.md

 - Insert your saved (Customize Form) custom fields to any ERPNext site
 - Bulk Edit all selected rows in the list view in one click

+#### Feel free to contribute in any way to improve the extension if you like it

 ## License